databio/bulker/docs/tutorial.md

 Let's start with a few terms:

 1. **crate**.
 A collection of containerized executables.
 A crate is loaded from a manifest.
+A crate is analogous to a docker image (but it contains multiple images).

 2. **manifest**.
 A list of commands to be included in a crate.
+A manifest is analogous to a Dockerfile.

 3. **load**.
 Loading a manifest will create a folder with executables for each command in the manifest.
 The folder is named after the manifest.
+Loading a manifest is analogous to building or pulling an image.

 4. **activate**.
 Any loaded crates are available to activate.
-Activiating a crate does nothing more than prepend the crate folder to your `PATH` variable, giving you easy access to the executables.
+Activating a crate does nothing more than prepend the crate folder to your `PATH` variable, giving you easy access to the executables.
+Activating is analogous to starting a container.

 ## Loading crates